calipho-sib/hierarchic-heatmap-table-component/README.md

 ## Ready For GSoC 2016

+How to run the demo:

+1. install python and flask(A python back-end framework)
+2. Enter the 'server' folder
+3. Run 'python server.py'

 Todo:

 1. Use the API in this page(https://search.nextprot.org/help/learn-programmatic-access), and got the json data from it.